modswift/mod-swift.github.io/index.md

 <center><em>Server Side Swift the right way</em>.</center>

-We recommend using it with the Homebrew Apache 2.4 on macOS:
+We recommend using it with the Homebrew Apache 2.6 on macOS:

 <center><code>brew install httpd</code></center>

-or the same on Linux (tested with Ubuntu 16.04).
+or the same on Linux (tested on various Ubuntu versions).

 ### Shows us some code!